 1. How can technology/MNO/FinTech companies remain profitable while keeping costs low for Africans?

 Keeping costs low while ensuring quality is always a tough job, but making services available to large numbers of subscribers will help.
-Partnerships that leverage existing technologies and platforms will ensure sustainability and profitability especially with disruptors.
-Sustainable use of technology (for example virtualisation and cloud hosting) will reduce CAPEX and keep Opex low.
+Partnerships that leverage existing technologies and platforms will ensure sustainability and profitability, especially with disruptors.
+Sustainable use of technology (for example, virtualization and cloud hosting) will reduce CAPEX and keep Opex low.

 Most of the companies coming into the mobile payments space are actually coming in with little or no experience of the sector and often fail to provide a soulful touch and product to customers.
-Segmenting customers based on a few simple parameters (like age, potential earnings and spending habits) will therefore ensure that business models are drawn properly and will serve relevant customers.
+Segmenting customers based on a few simple parameters (like age, potential earnings, and spending habits) will, therefore, ensure that business models are drawn properly and will serve relevant customers.